kgateway-dev/kgateway/docs/content/reference/cli/glooctl_create_upstream_azure.md

 ### Synopsis

-Azure Upstreams represent a set of Azure Functions for a Function App that can be routed to with Gloo Edge.
+Azure Upstreams represent a set of Azure Functions for a Function App that can be routed to with Gloo.
 Azure Upstreams require a valid set of Azure Credentials to be provided.
-These should be uploaded to Gloo Edge using `glooctl create secret azure`
+These should be uploaded to Gloo using `glooctl create secret azure`

 ```
 glooctl create upstream azure [flags]